suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 - **Augmentation:** RandomHorizontalFlip only — vertical flip is clinically invalid for chest X-rays
 - **Split:** Official patient-disjoint train/val/test lists provided with the dataset —
   Train: 77,994 images (25,208 patients) | Val: 8,530 (2,800 patients) | Test: 25,596 (2,797 patients)
-- **Training:** 10 epochs run, early stopping (patience=4) on val mean AUC; best checkpoint at epoch 6 (val mean AUC 0.8166)
+- **Training:** Up to 20 epochs configured, with early stopping (patience=4) tracking validation mean AUC.
+The optimal checkpoint was reached at **Epoch 7** (val mean AUC 0.8138), with early stopping breaking execution at **Epoch 11**.
 - **Metric:** AUC-ROC per class and mean AUC — correct for severely imbalanced multi-label tasks

 A ResNet-50 run (`nn.Linear(2048, 14)`) is a natural next step but has not been trained — everything below reflects the ResNet-18 result that was actually run.

 ---